Streptozocin (Zanosar ®)

 Symptoms of a raised blood sugar level are feeling thirsty, needing to pass urine more often and feeling tired.
-Tell your doctor or nurse if you have these symptoms.
+If you have these symptoms, tell your doctor or nurse.
 Symptoms of a low blood sugar level are feeling dizzy, sweating and feeling confused.
 If you have these symptoms, have a sugary drink and contact the hospital on the number you’ve been given.

-Streptozocin may cause changes in the way your kidneys works, although this will return to normal when the treatment finishes.
-You're very unlikely to notice any problems, but your doctor will take regular blood samples to check your kidneys are working properly.
+Streptozocin may cause changes in the way your kidneys work, although this will return to normal when the treatment finishes.
+You are very unlikely to notice any problems.
+Your doctor will take regular blood samples to check your kidneys are working properly.
 Your nurse will ask you to drink plenty of fluids.

 Your urine will also be checked every week for a build-up of protein.
 It will also be checked for four weeks after you finish your treatment.

 Streptozocin may cause changes in the way your liver works, although it will return to normal when the treatment finishes.
-You're very unlikely to notice any problems, but your doctor will take regular blood samples to check your liver is working properly.
+You are very unlikely to notice any problems.
+Your doctor will take regular blood samples to check your liver is working properly.